datacamp/courses-introduction-to-python/chapter4.md

 ---
 title_meta  : Chapter 4
-title       : Numpy
+title       : NumPy
-description : Numpy is a Python package to efficiently do data science.
-Learn to work with the Numpy array, a faster and more powerful alternative to the list, and take your first steps in data exploration. attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/intro_to_python/ch4_slides.pdf
+description : NumPy is a Python package to efficiently do data science.
+Learn to work with the NumPy array, a faster and more powerful alternative to the list, and take your first steps in data exploration. attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/intro_to_python/ch4_slides.pdf

 --- type:VideoExercise lang:python xp:50 skills:2 key:ed471f4b00
-## Numpy
+## NumPy

 *** =video_link
 //player.vimeo.com/video/154563364